microsoft/VSExtensibility/New_Extensibility_Model/Docs/Getting_Started/NewExtensibilityModel_Overview.md

 * **Low-trust extensions (Coming Soon)** – Since extensions in the new model run in a separate process, they can be isolated from devenv and ran in a low-trust sandbox.
 This environment will provide the extensions with read-only access to the file system and controlled writing access via the model’s APIs.
 * **Hot-reloading functionality (Coming Soon)** – Excluding ones requiring VS component prerequisites that haven’t been installed yet, extensions written using the new model can be installed and loaded without needing to restart Visual Studio.
 * **.NET Core Only** – With VS transitioning primarily to .NET core, all new model extensions will be run on .NET core.
 All APIs will also be built on .NET core and will be .NET 6 compatible.
-* **Cross-compatibility with Visual Studio for Mac (Coming Soon)** – Extensions written with the new model will be compatible with both VS Windows and VS for Mac.
 * **Cross-CPU Platform** – Since APIs will be IServiceBroker and .NET core based, all Gladstone extensions will run on all CPU platforms supported by .net core runtime.

 ## Next Steps